MicrosoftDocs/win32/desktop-src/tablet/backgroundimagetype-complex-type.md

 ---
-Description: Defines the type that holds information about the background image used by the Journal note, if any. ms.assetid: c43715d5-eab4-4ccc-b5be-086bacc4c9da
+description: Defines the type that holds information about the background image used by the Journal note, if any. ms.assetid: c43715d5-eab4-4ccc-b5be-086bacc4c9da
 title: BackgroundImageType Complex Type ms.topic: reference